 Here’s how analytics transform operational data into strategic insights:

-- Cycle time analysis: measure how long different types of work take from start to finish.
+- Cycle time analysis: Measure how long different types of work take from start to finish.

-- Throughput measurement: track completed work over time to identify productivity trends.
+- Throughput measurement: Track completed work over time to identify productivity trends.

-- Bottleneck identification: analytics reveal stages where work consistently stalls, highlighting opportunities for process improvement.
+- Bottleneck identification: Analytics reveal stages where work consistently stalls, highlighting opportunities for process improvement.

 Modern platforms like monday work management make it easy to gather these insights in one place, giving teams real-time visibility into work status and enabling informed decisions that drive progress.